findthelorax/findthelorax/README.md

 -->

 <!-- Your title -->
-## Hi I'm Brett, an aspiring full stack developer.
+## Hi I'm Brett, a full stack developer.
 <!-- - :hammer_and_wrench: I’m currently working on ... -->
 - :books: I’m currently learning